dev-nazmulislam/javascript-short-note/README.md

 <small><a href="#web-api">Web API</a></small>
 <small><a href="#localstorage">Next</a></small>

+> Cookies let you store user information in web pages.

 ### localStorage

 <small><a href="#javascript-tutorial">Top</a></small>
 <small><a href="#web-api">Web API</a></small>
 <small><a href="#sessionstorage">Next</a></small>

+> The localStorage object allows you to save key/value pairs in the browser.
+The localStorage object stores data with no expiration date.

 ### sessionStorage

 <small><a href="#javascript-tutorial">Top</a></small>
 <small><a href="#web-api">Web API</a></small>
 <small><a href="#indexeddb">Next</a></small>

+> The sessionStorage object let you store key/value pairs in the browser.
+The sessionStorage object stores data for only one session.

 ### IndexedDB